 In case you're wondering what a negroni is, it's on every bartender's list of favorite drinks and is a unique blend of alcohol and herbal aromatics.
 This brilliant combination leaves an exquisite, perfectly balanced bitter-sweet flavor that will thrill your taste buds.
 First, there's the gin with its earthy dry quality for the alcohol, the Campari for sugar with a twinge of bitter orange, and lastly, the vermouth for more sweetness, balance, and the trademark herbal flourish.
 Negroni is no doubt a drink with class.

-Unlike drinks such as the margarita, negroni has one famous account of origin, which can be traced back to a vibrant man named Count Camillo Negroni in Florence in 1919.
-It is said that Count Camillo Negroni ordered the regular Americano, a combination of soda, Campari, and Italian vermouth but requested for gin to be mixed in place of soda.
+Unlike drinks such as the margarita, Negroni has one famous account of origin, which can be traced back to a vibrant man named Count Camillo Negroni in Florence in 1919.
+It said that Count Camillo Negroni ordered a Americano, a combination of Campari, Italian vermouth and soda but requested for gin to be mixed in place of soda.

 In 1967, a bar in Milan named Bar Basso invented today's sister to negroni: Negroni Sbaglito, which means mistaken negroni.
 The story is that a busy bartender received an order for a classic negroni who fixed the customer's drink with Prosecco instead of gin.
 Guess what?
 The customer loved it.

 How to make a Negroni

 - 3cl Campari

 - Orange slice

 Making a Negroni is super easy.
 Put all the ingredients in an ice-filled glass, stir and garnish with a orange slice.
 Follow that classic recipe and it could never go wrong.
 You can go light or heavy on the Campari or the gin if you like, but for us the original recipe with equal part is still the best one!

 After Count Camillo´s first order in 1919, dozens of bartenders have come up with their own Negroni variation, here is a few you can find out there: